Great Meadows National Wildlife Refuge: Access and facilities

 The Sudbury unit of the refuge is open daily from dawn to dusk.
 It has two trails as well as the refuge headquarters and a visitor center, which is open on weekdays.
+A section of the Mass Central Rail Trail—Wayside is in design that will pass through the refuge.
+Construction is estimated to begin in Winter 2027.

 The Concord unit is open daily from dawn to dusk; it includes 2.7 mi of trails.